Casual and other opportunities

 Skills and Experience:

-- Highly motivated, detail-oriented individual with the ability to multitask, prioritize, and meet tight deadlines within a high demand environment
+• Highly motivated, detail-oriented individual with the ability to multitask, prioritize, and meet tight deadlines and manage change within a high demand environment.

-- Experienced at agenda setting, chairing meetings and driving collaborative decision-making
+• Experienced at agenda setting and driving and participating in collaborative decision-making.

-- Proficiency in the use of computers and various software applications including, Google, Microsoft Office Suite (Word, Excel, PowerPoint), webinar platforms
+• Proficiency in the use of computers and various software applications including, Google Workspace, and Microsoft Office.

-- Fluent in English.
-Fluency in French is an asset but not required
+• Fluency in English.
+Fluency in French is an asset but not required.

-- Must have a valid driver’s license and be available for occasional travel
+• Must have a valid driver’s licence and be available for occasional travel.

-- Eligible to obtain a successful police background/criminal record check.Ìý
+• Eligible to obtain a clear police background and record check.

 Scope of Work

-- Working Environment: Much of the time is spent sitting in a comfortable position with frequent opportunities to move about.
-Office is located in a comfortable indoor area and options for hybrid work are available for this position.
+• Working Environment: Much of the time is spent sitting in a comfortable position with frequent opportunities to move about.
+The office is located in a comfortable indoor area and options for hybrid work are available for this position.
 The work is varied and assignments may change frequently.
 Work will involve regular interaction with RIA team members and external partners and collaborators.
 There are deadline pressures, while at the same time there is a demand for thoroughness and accuracy.
 Occasional travel is required.

 Vaccination Statement